clanfear/CSSS508/Lectures/Week5/CSSS508_week5_data_import_export_cleaning.md

 The above would save an image called "cars_plot.png" inside an existing folder called "graphics" within my working directory.

 Relative paths are nice, because all locations of loaded and saved files can be changed just by altering the working directory.

+Relative paths also allow others to download your files or entire project and use them on their computer without modifying all the paths!

 Importing and Exporting Data